-Applicants to our master's degree programs must have earned a bachelor's degree from a regionally accredited institution or an equivalent degree from a foreign institution, as evaluated by a credential evaluating agency.

-Refer to the "Admission to Regent Graduate Schools" section of this catalog for additional information regarding admission procedures and requirements.
+Applicants to our master's degree programs must have earned a bachelor's degree from a regionally accredited institution or an equivalent degree from a foreign institution, as evaluated by a credential evaluation agency.
+Refer to the Admission to Regent Graduate Schools section of this catalog for additional information regarding admission procedures and requirements.
 Master's applicants to the School of Global Leadership & Entrepreneurship must submit the following:

 - 1. School of Global Leadership & Entrepreneurship Application form online. - 2. \$50 non-refundable application fee. - 3.
-Professional Resume or Curriculum Vitae - 4.
-Official Graduate Management Admissions Test (GMAT) or Graduate Record Exam (GRE) Test Score. - 5.
-Admissions Essay - 6.
-Official transcripts from all undergraduate and graduate institutions attended. - Admissions Interview: After all admission documents have been submitted, request an interview with an admissions counselor either online or by calling 757.226.4550.
-The interview can be conducted over the phone or on campus.
+Professional Resume or Curriculum Vitae. - 4.
+Official Graduate Management Admissions Test scores (GMAT), official Graduate Record Exam (GRE) scores, or receive a test score waiver at the discretion of the Admissions Committee members. - 5.
+Admissions Essay. - 6.
+Official transcripts from all undergraduate and graduate institutions attended.

-If an applicant decides not to enroll, the School of Global Leadership & Entrepreneurship maintains the accepted application for one year from the applicant's initial enrollment semester as noted on the application.
-After one year, anyone wishing to re-apply must re-submit the full application.
+If an applicant decides not to enroll, the School of Global Leadership & Entrepreneurship maintains the accepted status for one year from the applicant's initial enrollment semester as noted on the application.
+After one year, anyone wishing to re-apply must submit a readmission application to be reconsidered for the applicable program.